dyunus21/RoadNetwork/src/log.md

 _What you plan to accomplish next week_
 Next week, we plan on implementing the PageRank algorithm and then also creating more tests for each of the two algorithms.
 We will also start to explore potential ways to visualize the data and better display the information gathered to the user.
 At this point, we may also begin implementing basic UI features to improve the readability and usablity of our program.

+## Development Log: 4/18/2022-4/23/2022

+_What goals you had set for the week and whether they were accomplished or not_ This week, our goal was to create the pagerank algorithm to find the most significant node and a driver file to collect user input on which we will perform the pagerank algorithm on.

+_What specific tasks each member of your team accomplished in the week_ Diya - Helped make makefile and fix compiler errors.
+Kriti - Created driver file to collect user input and create instances of roadnetwork and djikstras.
+Rachel - Implemented the PageRank algorithm as a class that could be called from our RoadNetwork files

+_What problems you encountered (if any) that prevented you from meeting your goals_ One problem that we encountered while working on this week's goals was creating the makefile and resolving our merge conflicts.
+One of the errors we had while creating the makefile was related to the file extensions of the files, which we resolved by changing the extensions of the files from .cpp to .cc.
+Unfortunately, when we pushed and pulled our code from each other's changes, there were multiple merge conflicts which messed up our code.
+_What you plan to accomplish next week_
+Next week, we plan on finishing and testing our pagerank and djikstra algorithm.
+Then we can start on the UI where we overlay a map and have UI components to input location.